How to Assess a Peripheral Intravenous (IV) Cannula

 You can assess PIVC function with two simple questions:

-Resistance or failure to flush or flow indicates the PIVC might be kinked or blocked, or could have migrated out of the vessel (INS 2016; Goossens 2015).
+Resistance or failure to flush or flow indicates the PIVC might be kinked or blocked, or could have migrated out of the vessel (Goossens 2015).

-Provide explanations and education about the treatment, and check the patient/family’s understanding.
-Ensure the patient knows why the PIVC is in, and encourage them to speak up if there are any problems, such as pain, leaking, swelling, etc.
+Provide explanations and education about the treatment, and check the patient’s (and their family’s) understanding.
+Ensure the patient knows why the PIVC is in, and encourage them to speak up if there are any problems, such as pain, leaking or swelling.

 An Irish study found that patients were seven times more likely to have a PIVC left in, unused, when they did not know why it was there (McHugh et al., 2011).